The first plugin

 If you open this page in a browser, you'll see an empty Editor with the only internal Paragraph Tool available.
 Now we a ready to start creating our own plugin.

-The first method, render, will create a UI of a Block that will be appended when our Tool will be selected from the Toolbox.
-The second method, save — will extract the Block's data from that UI.
+The render method will create a UI of a Block that will be appended when our Tool will be selected from the Toolbox.
+The second method, save will extract the Block's data from that UI.

 Our UI will be quite simple: just an input in which users will paste an image URL.
 So let's implement a